Traffic Tickets Details

 Traffic Ticket and Warrant Attorney

 Hi, I’m attorney Todd E. Tkach.
-The attorneys at the Law Office of Todd E. Tkach, P.C. represent people who have received traffic citations in all jurisdictions throughout the Dallas/Fort Worth metroplex, including all neighboring counties.
+The attorneys at the Law Office of Todd E. Tkach, P.C. represent people who have received traffic citations in all jurisdictions throughout the State of Texas.

 Our goal is to have your ticket dismissed!
 Our team of attorneys and staff have the experience and skills to aggressively represent you to make sure that your rights are protected.